The First Strategy Every Founder-Led Brand Needs

 Founder burnout builds quietly, disguised as dedication.

-This is where many founders get stuck.
+This is where many founders get stuck — where the founder’s ceiling becomes the company’s ceiling.

 Why Alignment Determines How You Scale